Ahtesham18112011/VSDSquadron_FM/README.md

   <summary>Task3: Implementing a UART transmitter mechanism on FM</summary>

   ### What this project do?
-  This project shows how to communicate with the chi p and the FPGA it sens character d all time and if we press any key in our keyboard the d letter would not change because this is example is for transmitting the data to the PC not for receiving any data from the PC
+  This project shows how to communicate with the PC and the FPGA it sends character D all time and if we press any key in our keyboard the D letter would not change because this is example is for transmitting the data to the PC not for receiving any data from the PC
   ### Step1: Studying the exsisting code
  These are the existing codes for the uart transmitter.[top.v](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/dc19cd95dd1d14183d73b8ce01c80c11a6c4d1c6/top%20(1).v) and [uart_trx.v](https://github.com/thesourcerer8/VSDSquadron_FM/blob/53840bb096ec59b11f26a0b5e362711b12540dbd/uart_tx/uart_trx.v).
 The uart_trx.v verilog code is same as the verilog code given in the task 2 therefore we will not be discussing it in this analysis.
 You can see the task 2 uart_trx.v analysis by going back.